The Law in Plain English -

 It is also common for undercover police officers to buy from the same person several times before applying for an arrest warrant for the suspect.
 This means that by the time you are arrested you could be facing multiple sale charges, significantly increasing your score sheet and increasing the likelihood that you are looking at mandatory prison time.

 Florida case law contains a “downward departure ground” for situations like this based on claim of “sentence manipulation” by the police.
-If you find yourself in this situation and are looking for a lawyer to represent you, make sure that lawyer is familiar with this concept.
+If you find yourself in this situation and are looking for a lawyer to represent you, make sure that you retain a Pensacola criminal lawyer familiar with this concept.
 It could save you from going to prison.